Last Modified November 27, 2018

 There are also entrances off Catsey Lane, Chiltern Avenue, Coombe Road, Pasture Close and Perry Mead.

 The Café is run independently from the council and serves a full range of refreshments.
-Following a full refurbishment the new vendors have opened the cafe for drinks and snacks with hot food available from Saturday 14 November.
+Following a full refurbishment the new vendors have opened the cafe for drinks and snacks with hot food available.

 Current opening times are from 8:30am until 5:30pm.